batate/elixir-pipes/README.md

 ...
 ```

-Then, you'll specify one of the three compositions.
+That's it.
+After that, you can continue to use unadorned pipes, or use one of the prepackaged compositions.
+Initially, we have three:

 ### pipe_matching